12 Nanny Training Courses and Certifications

 But with so many possibilities, where should you start?

-We talked to Becky Kavanagh, co-president of the International Nanny Association (INA), and Lora Brawley, owner of Nanny Biz Reviews, and asked them for the classes they'd recommend.
-Here are 12 ones that may be a good fit for you.
+We talked to Becky Kavanagh, co-president of the International Nanny Association (INA), and Lora Brawley, owner of Nanny Biz Reviews, about which classes they'd recommend.
+Here are 12.

 If you're working for a family who enjoys the ocean and beach, or has a swimming pool, you should invest in a course on life-guarding.
 These certifications can be obtained through lessons at a local pool, through the American Red Cross (called Water Safety Education), a local YMCA branch or other local community center.